nelsam/vidar/README.md

   - I've built the editor with plugins in mind, but it's not quite ready to have all that abstracted away, right now.
 It'll get there.

-## Goals

-Mostly, I want my old emacs config, but with modern keybindings and a UI library that actually works correctly cross-platform (I've had a lot of trouble getting mouse clicks in OS X to register with emacs's UI).
-I have hopes of taking lessons from those old editors and some new ones.

-If I can make something that I find useful for editing Go code, I'll be overjoyed.
-If anyone else finds it useful, I'll probably die of excitement.
-Which means ownership transfers to the person who found it useful (as they're indirectly responsible for my death).

-## Currently

-It's in a fairly usable state.
-The potential for data loss is low.
-It supports most of what you'd expect from a basic text editor, there are some extra features thrown in, and I'm maintaining some fixes for gxui bugs in a fork (I plan to make PRs when I can, but upstream is mostly unmaintained, so it's not my highest priority at the moment).

-I doubt it will replace your favorite text editor or IDE in its current state, but if you're curious or just unhappy with all of the Go editors out there, feel free to give it a shot.
-I welcome issues and pull requests.

-## Requirements

-If you do decide to try it, it should be noted that you'll have a better time if you have gocode (for suggestions), godef (for go-to-definition), and goimports (for formatting the file automatically on save) in your $PATH.
-It should work without them, but it'll work a lot nicer with them.

-## Installation

-`go get github.com/nelsam/vidar`

-I don't believe in vendoring source code, so this may break from time to time.
-I plan to have a build system that builds `.deb`, `.rpm`, `.dmg`, and `.exe` files in CI, but it's not yet in place.

-## Configuration

-Vidar uses [xdg-go](https://github.com/casimir/xdg-go) to decide where to save config files.
-On linux systems, this will probably end up in `~/.config/vidar/`; for Windows and OS X, you'll likely need to check the xdg-go package to see what it uses.

-Config files are written as `toml` by default, but can be parsed from any format that [viper](https://github.com/spf13/viper) supports.
-Currently, there are three config
-files:
-- settings: Only used to configure a `fonts` list, which should be a list of names of fonts installed on your system in order of preference.
-Note that only truetype fonts are supported right now, and many of those display incorrectly.
-My current favorites are `Inconsolata-Regular` and `PTM55F`.
-- projects: A list of projects with `name`, `path`, and `gopath` keys.
-This can be added to with the `add-project` command (`ctrl-shift-n` by default).
-- keys: The key bindings.
-This file will be written on first startup with the default key bindings, so you can edit the file with any changes or aliases you'd like.
-  Multiple bindings per command are supported.